Updated: May 3, 2019

-Uyghur scholar Ilham Tohti was sentenced to life in prison on September 2014 for advocating basic economic, cultural, religious and political rights for the Uyghur people.
+Uyghur scholar Ilham Tohti was sentenced to life in prison on September 2014 for advocating basic economic, cultural, religious, and political rights for the Uyghur people.
 Reports have emerged that the academic has asked his mother and brother to help him appeal his case.
-The U.S. Commission on International Religious Freedom has recently taken a stand on his case.
+The US Commission on International Religious Freedom has also recently taken a stand on the issue.

-To learn more about the case of Ilham Tohti, please follow this link to a short documentary of his situation.
+To learn more about Tohti, please follow this link to a short documentary.

 Ilham Tohti, the Uighur scholar and public intellectual currently serving a life sentence in prison, has called on his family to engage lawyers and lodge an appeal for him through the Chinese judicial system.
 Ilham made the request on the second occasion that family has visited him since his sentence on September 23, 2014.